How Old Is The Earth?

 Modern Concepts

 Before the discovery of radioactive dating in the early 20th century, many scientists used relative dating to determine the age of the materials.
-The study of strata or the different rock layers gave many researchers the idea about the series of changes that the Earth had undergone since its existence.
+The study of strata or the different rock layers gave many researchers an idea about the series of changes that the Earth has undergone since its existence.
 Besides this, the various rock layers also contained fossilized remains of many unknown creatures, which helped the scientists study the organism's progression from one rock layer to another.
 In the 17th century, the observations made by the Danish scientist Nicolas Steno led to the formulation of the stratigraphic concept, and Steno became the first person to find a connection between the fossil remains and the rock strata.
 However, even though this Stratigraphic technique did not tell the exact age of the different rock layers, it primarily suggested the Earth was billions of years old and not millions of years as were predicted earlier.

 The discovery of radioactive dating introduced a critical factor that helped calculate the Earth’s age.
 The pioneers of radioactivity were the American chemist Bertram B. Boltwood and the British physicist Ernest Rutherford, while Arthur Holmes discovered radiometric dating.
 In 1927, Arthur Holmes published “The Age of the Earth, an Introduction to Geological Ideas,” where he placed the age of the Earth in the range of 1.6 to 3.0 billion years.
 Arthur Holmes was also a part of the committee set up by the National Research Council of the US Academy of Sciences in 1931 to find out the age of the Earth.
 The committee's final report concluded that radioactive dating was the sole reliable method to date the geologic timescales.
 In 1956, after performing uranium-lead isotope dating on many meteorites, the American geochemist Clair Cameron Patterson determined the Earth’s age to be 4.55 ± 0.07 billion years.
 The ancient Archean lead ores of Galena were also used to determine the planet’s age as they represented the earliest formed lead-only minerals on Earth.
 These rocks have determined the Earth’s age to be 4.54 billion years with an error margin of 1%.